 As an Assistant Project Officer at Alice Visionary Foundation Project (AVFP), Judith co-works with the Project Officer and other AVFP staff to monitor the OVC educational needs, locating the OVC homes during household interviews, planning and implementing logistical operations such as planning/coordinating meetings and other community events as well as providing technical support during OVC life skills trainings and other OVC program activities.

 As a dedicated Social Worker, Judith enjoys working with vulnerable groups and generally doing Humanitarian Services.

 Francis holds an East African Kenya (EAK) class ABCE driver’s license and a driver’s certificate of competency, intensive defensive driving and professional driving certification from Automobile Association of Kenya (AAK) and certificate in basic fire safety from Indepth Research Services Training Centre (IRES).
 Prior to joining AVFP, Francis worked as a Transport Manager at Mijesh Enterprises, managing several fleets of heavy-duty vehicles, light vehicles and drivers in the field.

-As a Transport Manager, Francis is responsible for managing the execution, direction, and coordination of all transportation matters within the organization.
+As a Transport Coordinator, Francis is responsible for managing the execution, direction, and coordination of all transportation matters within the organization.
 This includes managing budgets, organizing schedules & routes, ensuring that vehicles are safe and meet legal requirements, and making sure that drivers are aware of their duties.
 He is also responsible for driving staff and visitors to and from meetings, field trips and the airport; provides courier services as needed, ensures that all vehicles and office power back-up generators are properly maintained and prepares and maintains all vehicle and generator records and reports.